hamza-ezzahiry/Flutter_projects/README.md

 - **[Itsallwidgets | List of apps built with Flutter (with code)](https://itsallwidgets.com)**

-### Advices :
+## Problem solved && some Advices :

-when i wanna upload the project on github, I find out that the projet size is very big. so i try this command to reduce the size from (~250Mo) to (~1.5Mo)
+- when i wanna upload the project on github, I find out that the projet size is very big. so i try this command to reduce the size from (~250Mo) to (~1.5Mo)

 ``find . -name "pubspec.yaml" -execdir flutter clean \;``

+- when you got this error ***Windows git “warning: LF will be replaced by CRLF”***, try this ":

+``git config --global core.autocrlf false``

-### From Design to flutter code
+## From Design to flutter code

 - **[Convert Adobe XD designs into working code to build native apps with Google’s Flutter](https://xd.adobelanding.com/xd-to-flutter/)**
 - **[supernova.io](https://supernova.io/features/flutter)**